renekreijveld/Watchful.li-sitelist/README.md

 Changelog:

+18-aug-2016: Added site statistics: nr. of websites, nr. of sites with an update and nr. of updates available.

 18-aug-2016: Added a column to show the number of updates available and added a refresh button.

 16-aug-2016: Integrated jQuery DataTables plugin to allow better display and searching.